-Road Commission's negotiations with its bargaining units and resolutions of the Board of County Road Commissioners.
-For retiree healthcare, the estimates and assumptions are based on actuarial techniques.
-We evaluated the key factors and assumptions used to develop the depreciation in determining that it is reasonable in relation to the financial statements, taken as a whole.
+The calculation of the net other post-employment asset is determined using an alternative method whose estimations and assumptions are based on actuarial techniques.

+We evaluated the key factors and assumptions used to develop these accounting estimates in determining that they are reasonable in relation to the financial statement taken as a whole.